-The Government will be updating its webpage “What parents and carers need to know about early years providers, schools and colleges” with the latest guidance and information for parents as soon as possible.
+Parents should visit “What parents and carers need to know about early years providers, schools and colleges” for the latest guidance and information.

-Schools will be communicating with parents directly about the changes, however, parents are advised to contact their education setting for specific details of each setting’s arrangements if they are unclear.
+All education settings will be communicating with parents directly about the measures of control in place for all young children,l pupils and staff.
+Parents are advised to contact their education setting for specific details of each setting’s arrangements if they are unclear.

 Links to Government guidance are below (some will be subject to further updates).

-Parents of children with special educational needs and disabilities (SEND) should also refer to the separate guidance for full opening of special schools and other specialist settings
+Parents of children with special educational needs and disabilities (SEND) should also refer guidance for full opening of special schools and other specialist settings

 What should I do if I am concerned about my child attending school?

 For the vast majority of issues or concerns relating to children returning to education, parents should contact their education setting.
 However, for issues relating to education support services parents should contact the relevant departments below:

 Free childcare entitlement and Family Information Service: email@example.com or call 020 8770 6000.